STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 - A nice cup of coffee
 - Driving on an empty road

-# Things I'm good at
-- Planning w/ uncertainty
-- Time management

-# What I'm bad at
-- Trading lol

-# What I want to achieve by 2021
-- Started a sustainable and profitable business
-- Learn some Japanese

-# Interests that I want to explore
-- Zero knowledge proofs
-- Machine learning
-- Game development
-- Web Assembly

 # Reminder to self
 - Find what works for you.
 - Avoid comparing yourself to others (and your past self).